-8.3 Authentication Protocols
+8.4 Authentication Protocols

 In a variation of this attack called a suppress-replay attack, an adversary might merely delay your message (by intercepting and later replaying it), so that it is received at a time when it is no longer appropriate.
 For example, an adversary could delay your order to buy stock from an auspicious time to a time when you would not have wanted to buy.
 Although this message would in a sense be the original, it wouldn’t be timely.
 So we also need to ensure timeliness.
 Originality and timeliness may be considered aspects of integrity.
 Ensuring them will in most cases require a nontrivial, back-and-forth protocol.

 What these two issues have in common is authentication.
 If a message is not original and timely, then from a practical standpoint we want to consider it as not being authentic, not being from whom it claims to be.
 And, obviously, when you are arranging to share a new session key with someone, you want to know you are sharing it with the right person.
-Usually, authentication protocols establish a session key at the same time, so that at the end of the protocol Alice and Bob have authenticated each other and they have a new symmetric key to use.
+Usually, authentication protocols establish a session key at the same time, so that at the end of the protocol Alice and Bob have authenticated each other and they have a new secret key to use.
 Without a new session key, the protocol would just authenticate Alice and Bob at one point in time; a session key allows them to efficiently authenticate subsequent messages.
-Generally, session key establishment protocols perform authentication (a notable exception is Diffie-Hellman, as described below, so the terms authentication protocol and session key establishment protocol are almost synonymous.
+Generally, session key establishment protocols perform authentication.
+A notable exception is Diffie-Hellman, as described below, so the terms authentication protocol and session key establishment protocol are almost synonymous.

 There is a core set of techniques used to ensure originality and timeliness in authentication protocols.
 We describe those techniques before moving on to particular protocols.

-Originality and Timeliness Techniques
+8.4.1 Originality and Timeliness Techniques